 (Incidentally, having seen what goes on behind the kitchen doors in restaurants, I would strongly caution against upsetting staff in restaurants.
-They do not need to retaliate in kind – they can do it in your food!)
+They do not need to retaliate verbally - they can do it in your food!)

 3. Are they simply unhappy?

-This is another issue related to ‘Who’s problem is it?’
+This is another issue related to 'Who's problem is it?'
 They may be venting their spleen on you because they are frustrated with something else.
-In other words are they simply very unhappy people?
+In other words are they simply unhappy and frustrated with their lives?
 And chances are that they are!
 (See this article, too, Pity Petty People).

 Stop.
 Before you react, that is.
 Take a good look at them.